Company benefits: Their impact on settlement agreements

 What kinds of company benefits are offered?

-While there are no set forms of company benefits, the types offered tend to be similar from one company to another, as exemplified below.
+While there are no set forms of company benefits, the types offered tend to be similar from one company to another, as you can see from the examples below.

 You may be able to negotiate a better benefits package that includes additional features before you accept a job offer, depending on how keen the company is to hire you.